matter-labs-archive/reddit-demo/README.md

 Alternatively, config for the application can be loaded from the environment variables.
 To do so, simply add the `--env_config` flag when running the application.

+## TypeScript client library

+This application has a very basic (currently) client library implemented in TypeScript.

+You can find it description in the [js folder](./js) of this repository.

 # License

 Reddit-demo project is distributed under the terms of both the MIT license